Bleeding Gum Treatment in Phoenix

-If your gums bleed every time you brush or floss your teeth, you could be dealing with a larger dental health issue.
+If your gums start to bleed every time you brush or floss your teeth, you could be dealing with a larger dental health issue.
 A misconception persists that bleeding gums are completely normal.
 This is only true if you’ve recently switched up your dental routine or accidentally pushed too hard while flossing.
-80% of adults have some form of periodontal disease—and consistently bleeding gums are a primary indicator.
+80% of adults have some form of periodontal disease and consistently bleeding gums is a primary indicator.
+Below are some common questions asked about Bleeding Gums, and how Dr. Trujillo can help treat them:

 Bleeding gums are a significant sign of an oral health problem called gum disease, or periodontal disease.
 Gum disease is the main cause of tooth loss in American adults.
 Gum disease is caused by plaque build up along the gum line.
 If you don’t regularly remove plaque it will harden into tartar.
 Tartar is a calcified substance that plaque will stick to creating gum irritation and ultimately causing them to bleed.